Tyler-Hostetler/BioSynthNexus/README.md

 #### 2. Creating a BGC Similarity Table
 1. Click `Replace Input with Output`
+2. Select `BGC-PFam-Similarity` as the `Output Type`
+3. Click `Search`
+   1. Displayed are the BGC-IDs with their number of PFams they contain from the given list
-2. Click `Output Similarity Table`
+4. Click `Output Similarity Table`
-   1. A file will be outputed `similarity.csv` to the program directory
+   1. You will be prompted to save the *.csv file
+   2. The *.csv file provides the searched BGC IDs and whether or not they contain the given PFam ID(s)

 Note: You may skip the part 1 and simply enter the PFams you wish to compare all BGCs

+Note: When searching in part 2, you may enter a PFam into the `secondary input` to limit the BGCs search to those that at lease contain that given PFam

 ---